-The majority of continent-derived nappes, including those with HP-LT metamorphism, consist of only the sedimentary cover with occasional basement relics, showing that the original continental crystalline crust and mantle lithospheric underpinnings can be dragged down into subduction zones (Handy et al., 2010; Jolivet & Brun, 2010; van Hinsbergen et al., 2005a).
-The sedimentary facies of the HP-LT metamorphic nappes in the eastern Mediterranean show deepmarine facies and reconstruction places them at microcontinental margins (Tavşanlı, Afyon zones, PQ) or in grabens between horsts (CBS), suggesting that the original underlying continental crust was thinned.
-With the lithospheric unzipping concept, we postulate that when thicker continental crust enters the trench during continental subduction, such that its buoyancy resists subduction, and/or its strength resists bending, it will no longer be dragged down into the subduction zone, yet it will not stop lithospheric subduction either.
-Instead, the crust decouples from the lithospheric mantle around Moho depth during descent.
-This decoupling horizon forms a subhorizontal tear that propagates into the downgoing plate as its subduction continues (Figure 3), gradually and diachronically 'unzipping' the crust from the mantle lithosphere.
+Most continent-derived nappes, including those with HP-LT metamorphism, consist of only the sedimentary cover with occasional basement relics, showing that the original continental crystalline crust and mantle lithospheric underpinnings can be dragged down into subduction zones (Handy et al., 2010; Jolivet and Brun, 2010; van Hinsbergen et al., 2005a).
+The sedimentary facies of the HP-LT metamorphic nappes in the eastern Mediterranean show deep-marine facies and reconstruction places them at microcontinental margins (Taysanlı, Afyon zones, PQ) or in grabens between horsts (CBS), suggesting that the original underlying continental crust was thinned.
+When thicker continental crust enters the trench during continental subduction, such that its buoyancy resists subduction and/or its strength resists bending, it will no longer be dragged down into the subduction zone, yet it will not stop lithospheric subduction either.
+With the lithospheric unzipping concept, we postulate that instead, the crust decouples from the lithospheric mantle along a horizontal decollement around Moho depth during descent (not to be confused with a vertical shear zone system during continental rifting, which was also referred to as 'unzipping' by Molnar et al. (2018)).
+This decoupling horizon forms a subhorizontal tear that propagates into the downgoing plate as its subduction continues (Figure 3), gradually and diachronically 'unzipping' the crust from its underlying mantle lithosphere.
 In the case of the eastern Mediterranean examples, the underplated crust is still up to 35 km thick, which provides a maximum thickness for the original crustal thickness depending on the amount of shortening and thickening during underthrusting.
 All three examples of the Kırşehir Block, the Menderes Massif, and the Basal Unit, contain shallow marine platform carbonates suggesting that their original crustal thickness exceeded that of the HP-LT metamorphic units.

-This process of decoupling may utilize the same rheological contrast that permits delamination by peeling mantle lithosphere from a plate (Göğüş & Pysklywec, 2008; Memiş et al., 2020).
-Such peeling delamination is known to occur at within-plate settings (Göğüş & Ueda, 2018a), at former subduction zones where plate convergence has stopped, such as in the SW Carpathians and in the Antalya region (Göğüş et al., 2016; McPhee et al., 2019), and subducting slabs may trigger delamination of lithosphere at slab edges (Spakman & Hall, 2010; van de Lagemaat et al., 2021).
+This process of decoupling may utilize the same rheological contrast that permits delamination by peeling mantle lithosphere from a plate (Göğüş and Pysklywec, 2008; Memiş et al., 2020).
+Such peeling delamination is known to occur at within-plate settings (Göğüş and Ueda, 2018), at former subduction zones where plate convergence has stopped (Göğüş et al., 2011), such as in the SE Carpathians and in the Antalya region (Göğüş et al., 2016; McPhee et al., 2019), and subducting slabs may trigger delamination of lithosphere at slab edges (Spakman and Hall, 2010; van de Lagemaat et al., 2021).
 With 'unzipping', we mean that delamination occurs in the downgoing plate lithosphere during its descent into a subduction zone, and the arrest of this process coincides with the final accretion of the crust to the upper plate.
-The downgoing plate continental crust is coherent, buoyant, and strong and as long as it remains coupled with the downgoing plate, it is pushed between the base of the upper plate lithosphere and the underlying mantle wedge, at a low angle (Figure 3).
+The continental crust on the downgoing plate is coherent, buoyant, and strong and as long as it remains coupled with the downgoing plate.
+Due to its positive buoyancy relative to mantle, the subducting continental crust is pushed between the base of the upper plate lithosphere and the underlying mantle wedge, at a low angle (Figure 3).
 In the case of an accretionary orogen such as in western Turkey and Greece, this upper plate lithosphere consists only of accreted, thin supracrustal nappes that were stripped from their pre-orogenic crystalline crustal and mantle lithospheric underpinnings.
 The deeply buried portions of these nappes that experienced HP metamorphism and subduction channel exhumation before the onset of lithospheric unzipping (e.g., Cycladic Blueschist Unit, Dilek Nappe, and overlying Afyon and Tavşanlı zones) are in direct thrust contact with the underthrusting unzipped crust.
 In the case of the Kırşehir massif, there were no previously accreted nappes and underthrusting occurred below a thin veneer of subducted oceanic lithosphere-derived subduction mélange and the overlying mantle rocks of the Central Anatolian Ophiolites.